Vmoto: Ride Share market push

-In 2020, Vmoto began pushing into the burgeoning electric Scooter-sharing system system share business.
+In 2020, Vmoto began pushing into the burgeoning electric Scooter-sharing system business.
 This saw Vmoto offer bulk scooters to commercial fleet operators of ride share scooters, in a number of different countries.

 In December 2022, VMotoSoco entered into an exclusive agreement with FortunEV, the group company of Future Motor Corporation for the India Market.
 The company is launching the CPx and a new TS in the first phase.

-By 2021, the company was supplying scooters to seven different ride share operations globally, and in discussion with another 12.
+By 2021, the company was supplying scooters to seven different ride share operations globally, and was in discussion with another 12.

 Acquisition of UK Distributor

-In March of 2023, Vmoto Distribution UK, which had been the importer and distributor of Vmoto and Super Soco branded motorcylces in the United Kingdom since 2015, announced it had formally entered into administration.
+In March 2023, Vmoto Distribution UK, which had been the importer and distributor of Vmoto and Super Soco branded motorcycles in the United Kingdom since 2015, announced it had formally entered into administration.

 The following month, Vmoto Limited announced that it had entered into an agreement to acquire the UK Distributor for A$1 million, thereby providing Vmoto with proximate access to dealers of the motorcycle brand across in a key market of the group.

+Global Partnerships

+In November, 2022, Vmoto entered into a partnership with Charged Indonesia, a provider of e-motorcycle-as-a-service subscriptions.

+On the 24th of July, 2023, Vmoto and Malaysia's Ni Hsin EV signed an MOU for the assembling, marketing and distribution of electric vehicles, offering Vmoto a gateway into the Malaysian market.

+Other global partners of the company include Zenion in the UK, Vanmo in Brazil, Modenas in Malaysia, Nova Moto in South Africa and Skipper Run in Thailand.

+In June 2025, Vmoto announced that it had entered into a partnership with Uber Eats to financially incentivise couriers in a number of European cities to switch to electric vehicles.
+Under the partnership, Uber Eats and Vmoto will also work to establish London’s first battery-swap pilot for e-mopeds.